EdwinVW/dapr-workshop/Assignment02/step-by-step-java.md

    }
    ```

    In the same class, the `vehicleRegistrationClient` method declares a Spring Bean that provides an implementation of the `VehicleRegistrationClient` interface.
-To do so, it needs a `RestTemplate` bean.
+To do so, it needs a `DaprClient` bean.
 Replace this method with the following:

    ```java
    @Bean